10 Must-Visit Contemporary Art Galleries In Singapore

-Founded in 2011 by Swiss art dealer Frederic de Senarclens after his relocation to Singapore, Art Plural Gallery occupies a charming, historic Art Deco property split over four levels, each dedicated to exhibition space in the heart of the city’s cultural district.
-Presenting an innovative program of solo and group exhibitions featuring works by internationally renowned artists and appearing at highly-regarded art fairs like Art Stage Singapore and Art Taipei, it is no wonder the gallery was cited amongst the World’s Best New Galleries and Museums by Blouin Artinfo in 2013.
-Amongst the gallery’s roster of artists are Chinese painter Fu Lei, American sculptor Jedd Novatt, British artist Ian Davenport, French artist Fabienne Verdier, French sculptor Bernar Venet, Chinese artist Li Tianbing and Korean artist Chun Kwang Young.
+Founded in 2011 by Swiss art dealer Frederic de Senarclens after his relocation to Singapore, Art Plural Gallery occupies a charming and historic Art Deco property split over four levels of exhibition space in the city’s cultural center.
+Presenting an innovative program of solo and group exhibitions featuring works by internationally-renowned artists and appearing at highly-regarded art fairs like Art Stage Singapore and Art Taipei, it is no wonder the gallery was cited amongst the ‘World’s Best New Galleries and Museums’ by Blouin Artinfo in 2013.
+Amongst the gallery’s roster of artists are Chinese painter Fu Lei, American sculptor Jedd Novatt, British artist Ian Davenport, French artist Fabienne Verdier, French sculptor Bernar Venet, Chinese artist Li Tianbing, and Korean artist Chun Kwang Young.

 With a special focus on art from Southeast Asia and Australia, Future Perfect is devoted to advancing the careers of the some of the most original and creative artists in the Asian-Pacific region.
-Established and operated by a trio of Australian art enthusiasts – award-winning contemporary artist Jasper Knight, writer and art consultant Nina Miall and curator and professor David The – the gallery exhibits a wide range of mediums including painting, photography, installation and mixed-media art, sculpture and drawings with works by artists like Melbourne-based video artist Daniel Crooks and Thai installation artist Arin Rungjang, whose works confront important stages in Thai history.
+Established and operated by a trio of Australian art enthusiasts: award-winning contemporary artist Jasper Knight, writer and art consultant Nina Miall, and curator and professor David The – the gallery exhibits a wide range of mediums including painting, photography, installation and mixed-media art, sculpture and drawings with works by artists like Melbourne-based video artist Daniel Crooks and Thai installation artist Arin Rungjang, whose works confront important stages in Thai history.

-Founded by director Stephanie Fong in 2006, in its eight years of operation FOST Gallery has gained a reputation for hosting some of the city state’s most edgy and exciting exhibitions.
-Showcasing contemporary art from across the globe with a particular focus on Singapore-based artists, FOST Gallery was listed amongst Blouin Artinfo’s Top Galleries in Asia in 2013, consolidating its stature as a premier Singaporean arts destination.
+Founded by Director Stephanie Fong in 2006, FOST Gallery has gained a reputation for hosting some of Singapore’s edgiest exhibitions.
+Showcasing contemporary art from across the globe with a particular focus on local artists, FOST Gallery was listed amongst Blouin Artinfo’s ‘Top Galleries in Asia in 2013,’ consolidating its stature as a premier Singaporean arts destination.